School of Life and Health Sciences

 His professional memberships include the Academy of Criminal Justice Sciences, Alpha Phi Sigma National Criminal Justice Honor Society, Midwestern Criminal Justice Association, American Criminal Justice Association and Eastern Illinois Chiefs Association.

-Dr. Bishop serves as a deacon at River Valley Christian Fellowship Church.
+Dr. Bishop serves as an elder at River Valley Christian Fellowship Church.
 In his leisure time, he enjoys reading, landscaping and lawn care.
 You may also find him listening to 1970s classic rock music, exploring nature or engaging others in deep philosophical discussions while on the golf course.

-He and his wife, Joan, have two sons: Daniel ’11, a graduate student at Utah State University, who is serving in the Peace Corps; and Michael ’12/’14, who is teaching in Asia.
+He and his wife, Joan, have two sons: Daniel ’11, a graduate student at Utah State University, having served in the Peace Corps; and Michael ’12/’14, who has been teaching in Asia.